 The chart below gives an indication of the improvement in coverage that the NGSL 1.0 version has over the original when considering each of the words on the list with its associated inflected forms (lemmas):

 We will be doing our best to make this list available in as many useable formats as possible, including providing definitions for all words in easy English and uploading the NGSL to free online learning tools such as Quizlet.
 Please look around the site and leave comments for us to help improve both the site as well as the list itself.

-Dr. Browne has been trying to spread the world about the NGSL through academic presentations at conferences around the world including the 2013 World Congress on Extensive Reading in Korea, a Featured Speaker address at the 2013 National KOTESOL Conference in October, the 2013 JALT National Conference in Kobe, a Keynote address at the 2013 Korean Association of Corpus Linguistics, the 2013 Vocab@Vic Conference in New Zealand, Cambridge Day conferences in Taiwan in April of 2014, a Plenary address at KOTESOL National in May of 2014, a vocabulary symposium at the AILA World Congress of Applied Linguistics in Australia in early August 2014 and a Featured speaker address at JACET National in late August 2014.
+Dr. Browne has been trying to disseminate information about the NGSL through a series of academic presentations at conferences around the world including the 2013 World Congress on Extensive Reading in Korea, a Featured Speaker address at the 2013 National KOTESOL Conference in October, the 2013 JALT National Conference in Kobe, a Keynote address at the 2013 Korean Association of Corpus Linguistics, the 2013 Vocab@Vic Conference in New Zealand, keynotes at Cambridge Day conferences in Taiwan in April of 2014, a Plenary address at KOTESOL National in May of 2014, the Vocab SIG of JALT in June of 2014, a plenary at the TRI-ELE conference in Thailand, and a vocabulary symposium at the AILA World Congress of Applied Linguistics in Australia in early August 2014 and a Featured speaker address at JACET National in late August 2014.

 Update (Dec 2, 2013)